aspose-pdf/Aspose.PDF-Documentation/net/basic-operations/opening/_index.md

 type: docs
 weight: 10
 url: /net/opening-a-pdf-document/
+description: Learn how to open a PDF file in C# Aspose.PDF for .NET PDF library.
 ---
 # Opening a PDF document

 ## Opening an existing PDF document

 There are several ways to open a document.
 The easiest is to specify a file name.

 ```csharp